trvrb/antigen/README.md

 simulation.
 With the default parameters, VirusTree takes 5.5 MB at the end of a simulated year and may up to 110 MB at the end of the default 20 simulated years.

-All the relevant simulation parameters are contained in `Parameters.java`.
-Unfortunately, this means that changing parameter values requires a recompile.

-The simulation will output a timeseries of region-specific prevalence and incidence to `out.timeseries`.
-It will also sample viruses periodically and output their geographic and antigenic locations to `out.tips` and a tree connecting these samples to `out.branches`.
-This file contains pairs of viruses, child and parent, representing nodes in a genealogy.

-If you have Mathematica, you can generate a number of figures from this output by running the notebook `antigen-analysis.nb`.

 -------------------------------------------

-Copyright Trevor Bedford 2010-2012.
+Copyright Trevor Bedford 2010-2014.
 Distributed under the GPL v3.